Sergei Pavlov (politician): Career

 In March 1963, he published an article in Pravda, attacking the literary journal Novy Mir over its publication of the memoirs of Ilya Ehrenburg, a short story by the future Nobel prize winner Aleksandr Solzhenitsyn, and other items which Pavlov thought should have been suppressed.
 Speaking to foreign correspondents the following month, he attacked the poet Yevgeny Yevtushenko.

 In August 1965, Pavlov was the first Soviet official post-Khrushchev who tried to halt and begin to reverse the criticism of Stalin's record, summed up as his 'cult of personality'.
 Writing in Pravda on 29 August 1965, Pavlov claimed:

-In 1967-68, the party leader, Leonid Brezhnev carried out a purge of officials associated with Shelepin, including the head of the KGB, Vladimir Semichastny, who was sacked and replaced by Yuri Andropov.
+In 1967–68, the party leader, Leonid Brezhnev carried out a purge of officials associated with Shelepin, including the head of the KGB, Vladimir Semichastny, who was sacked and replaced by loyalist Yuri Andropov.
 Pavlov was removed from the office in June 1968.
 Four members of the Komsomol central committee and 'countless' local officials were also sacked.
 The new 'youth' leader appointed in Pavlov's place was Yevgeny Tyazhelnikov, who was 40 years old and had not been involved in Komsomol for at least seven years.

+On the other hand, it was Pavlov who developed the idea of “Perestroika” in the early 1960s, which his subordinate Mikhail Gorbachev did not support.
+A document has been preserved in which Pavlov writes “perestroika” on Khrushchev's report.

-Pavlov was a close friend of the first cosmonaut Yuri Gagarin (1934 - 1968), whose death he considered a political assassination.
+Pavlov was a close friend of the first cosmonaut Yuri Gagarin (1934–1968), whose death he considered a political assassination.

-In 1968–1983, Pavlov was the Chairman of the Committee for Physical Culture for Sport, or USSR 'Minister for Sport'.
+In 1968–1983, Pavlov was the Chairman of the Committee for Physical Culture for Sport, or the Soviet 'Minister for Sport'.